Join our fun, informal introductory native plant walks and get familiar with plants native to Whatcom County.

 - Meet at the stage at Fairhaven Village Green.

-Join WNPS at the Backyard Habitat & Native Flora Fair.
-We will walk from the fair area to the City Greenways trails around Padden Creek to see a variety of trees, shrubs and flowering native plants.
+Join WNPS at the Native Flora Fair and help us celebrate Native Plant Appreciation Month (April).
+We will walk from the fair area at Fairhaven Village Green to the City Greenways trails around Padden Creek to see a variety of trees, shrubs and flowering native plants.
 Make sure to stop at the fair before the walk to purchase some native plants and see various displays.

-Spring Plant Walk at Point Whitehorn Marine Reserve
+Spring Plant and Beach Walk at Point Whitehorn Marine Reserve

 - Meet at the Point Whitehorn Marine Reserve Park.
 Directions: take the Grandview Road exit on I-5.
 Head west on Grandview to the end, turn left (south) on Koehn Rd. and you will soon see the parking lot on the left.

 Visit this gem of a county park, preserved through efforts of the Whatcom Land Trust.
 The forest floor at Point Whitehorn is carpeted with small wild flowers in the spring.
 Join us for a walk and learn about the flowers, shrubs and trees of this forest on the edge of the sea.
-The walk will take us to the beach.
-At this time you may choose to linger on the beach or return to the cars.
+The plant walk ends at about 3:30 at the bluff top when you may choose to return to your car.
+The optional, open-ended, beach walk then begins at the bottom of the trail stairs, on the beach, with Bob Lemon, examining all life forms revealed by the falling tide.

 Hidden Forest Foray